 I would like to Donate:

-There are 22 species of angelshark making up the family Squatinidae, half of which are listed in a threat category on the IUCN Red List of Threatened Species.
-Their life-history and body shape makes them incredibly vulnerable to inshore fishing activity (particularly trawling), and many species of angelshark now face a significant risk of extinction in the wild.
-The majority of the remaining species are listed as either Data Deficient or Not Evaluated – however, once these have been more comprehensively assessed, the number of threatened species could actually be much higher.
+There are thought to be 23 species of angel shark making up the family Squatinidae, half of which are listed in a threat category on the IUCN Red List of Threatened Species.
+The slow growth and demersal nature of angel sharks leaves them especially vulnerable to inshore fishing activities, consequently many species in this family have suffered steep population declines and now face a significant risk of extinction.
+Most of the remaining species are listed as either Data Deficient or Not Evaluated – however, once these have been more comprehensively assessed, the number of threatened species could actually be much higher.

 You have added an item to your shopping basket.

 Your ID and Password were blank.
 Would you like to create a new account?